speedchecker/flutter_plugin/README.md

 _plugin.setIosLicenseKey('your_license_key');
 ```
 Licenses should be set _before_ starting the test.
 Make sure your package name (for Android) or bundle id (for iOS) is the same as
-defined in your license
+defined in your license agreement.
+You can use both methods simultaneously if you have licenses for both platforms
-agreement

 #### 3. Start 'startSpeedTest' method in your class.
 You can start this method on custom event, such as button click